 - Sauté.
 Heat the oil in a large pot over medium heat, and sauté the onion until it is translucent.
 Then, stir in the minced garlic and cumin, and continue to cook until fragrant.

 Pro-Tip: Make sure you use a big enough pot!
-Bulgur will more than double in volume as it cooks.
-So, you’ll want to make sure it has plenty of room to expand!
+Bulgur will more than double in volume as it cooks so you’ll want to make sure it has plenty of room to expand.

 - Combine.
 Add the tomato paste, stirring until it is well combined.
 Then, sprinkle in the salt and pepper, and add the bulgur to the pot.
 Stir again to combine.